sketchplugins/plugin-directory/README.md

 - [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer
 - [charapara](https://github.com/kd-co/charapara-sketch-extension), by kd-co: Charapara, an initiative by Kerala Designers Collaborative (KDCo), is a dummy text generator for Malayalam
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
-- [Checkpoints Plugin for Sketch](https://github.com/einancunlu/checkpoints-plugin-for-sketch), by Emin İnanç Ünlü: Save important stages of your artboards in the blink of an eye, and then, move fast and break things.
 - [chemofill](https://github.com/ahadik/chemofill), by Alexander Hadik: A Chemical Structure data supplier plugin.
 - [Chippen Charts](https://github.com/smallmultiples/sketch-chippencharts), by Martin von Lupin: Bar chart creator for your mockups using random data.
 Change the size of selected rectangles.
 Works for both horizontal and vertical bar charts.
 Made with love in Chippendale.
 - [Chromata](https://github.com/abnamrocoesd/Chromata), by Vladimir Ionița: Find rogue colors